Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 ![Challenge 1](images/challenge-1.png)

-Inspect the elements in the browser:
+Inspect the elements in the browser.
+You should see a list of `<circle>` elements int the `<svg>` container.
+Each has the properties your code set.

 ```HTML
 <svg id="svg" width="500" height="500" style="border: 1px solid;">